omatamix/session-lock/README.md

 ### Session Handlers

 This session library comes with its own custom session handlers which can be implemented and used with complete ease.
 We have a lot of session handlers to choose from here is an example of using the filesystem handler.
-Also when using the MySQL session handler it will create the table for you, all you have to do is set the name of the table.

 ```php
 <?php